 She has won and received scholarships and grants to pursue publishing and exhibiting of her photography and writing.

 Ms. Roccaforte has taught beginning and intermediate digital photography in Alameda and Contra Costa Counties.
 She has earned a Masters Degree in Visual Communication from California State University, East Bay.
 She also has Associate degrees in Digital Imaging from Berkeley City College and a Television Production degree from Laney College, Oakland, California.
-Her foundation in photography was inspired and supported by her father Frankie Roccaforte, Sr.
+Her foundation in photography was inspired and supported by her father Frank Roccaforte, Sr. She received formal photographic education for four years at the School of Visual Arts (SVA) in NYC.

 Awards & Recognition